Skip to main content

 Guidance: Should your product be in the ARTG

-As a medical device sponsor, you must ensure your device is correctly listed on the ARTG.
+As a medical device sponsor, you is required to ensure your device is correctly listed on the ARTG.
 If incorrectly included, request cancellation via the

 The regulatory team reviews ARTG entries and will contact sponsors if any incorrect entries are identified.